 Once physical dependence develops, withdrawal symptoms will occur when the person tries to quit using the substance.
 The same level of physical dependence can also quickly develop with long-term alcohol abuse.
 In cases of dependence on more than one substance, withdrawal is more complicated, and medical supervision is always required.

 According to the Food and Drug Administration (FDA), health providers should be cautious about prescribing Ritalin to any person who also has a history of substance abuse, including alcohol.
-Substance abuse tendencies can lead to overuse of drugs, such as Ritalin, as well as an increased tolerance for it.
+Substance abuse tendencies can lead to the overuse of drugs, such as Ritalin, as well as an increased tolerance for it.

 Long-Term Effects of Ritalin and Alcohol